TomLiDev/mushroom-mapper/README.md

 - https://stackoverflow.com/questions/19156148/i-want-to-remove-double-quotes-from-a-string - Information for removing quotes and double quotes in template literals.
 Needed specifically to make the link for the Google map marker info window.

+- https://stackoverflow.com/questions/18500759/createelement-a-href-variable1variable2-a - Useful information for creating an anchor element from variables, required for the Google markers info window.

 ####

 ## Acknowledgements